mad4j/hmi-demo/HMI_ADVANCED_REQS.md

 - Acceptance: Critical actions are not colocated at equivalent prominence with passive monitoring controls.
 - Rationale: Functional separation lowers inadvertent activation risk and supports defense-in-depth.

-#### HMI-REQ-021 - Transmission inhibit when encryption required !!!TBV!!!
+#### HMI-REQ-021 - Transmission inhibit when encryption required !!!TBV

 The system SHALL inhibit transmission whenever mission policy requires encryption and encryption is not active.